sankamuk/PysparkCheatsheet/Spark-SQL/Pyspark-IdentifyBadRecordInWrite.md

 ```

 > After execution if all record is good you will finish without error else you will be able to detect next bad record from dataset.

+- Continue repeating above steps until union of error data in file and target table data is equal to source data.

+In every iteration you should see a new record written to the error directory, in case you see no more error detected in an iteration it means there is no more iteration required.